JGoard/JOCKTOS/docs/source/source_code.rst

 -------------------------------------------------
 Here's an auto-gen blurb on the task state enumeration:

-.. doxygenenum:: jocktos_TaskState
+.. doxygenenum:: E_TaskState
    :project: jocktos-docs

 .. admonition:: This was all in the header file!

-    The figure and LaTeX can both be found in jocktos/main.h
+    The figure and LaTeX can both be found in jocktos/inc/os.h